-Kesari traveled well on the five-hour journey to the ADIWS and we prepared to release him into the feeding and night-house area in his 2.5 acre habitat.
+Kesari traveled well on the five-hour journey to the ADIWS and we prepared to release him into the feeding and night-house area in his 2.5 acre Phillips Habitat.
 This smaller area has a platform with den below, toys and a night-house so that Kesari will learn to come into the smaller space to eat each day, and perhaps sleep in the night-house.
 We are monitoring him as he gets used to his new home, before we release him into the larger habitat.

 With much excitement, we opened the crate and waited for Kesari to come out.
 And waited some more.
 And more.
 We were on Kesari time.

 Most animals step cautiously out of their travel crates, not knowing what the new world they are entering holds for them.
 A few stride out and explore immediately.
 Others will sit quietly for a while, before making a move.

 We respected Kesari time, ended our live coverage, retreated and five minutes later, Kesari stepped out.

 At the zoo, Kesari had mainly been living in a night-house, so to be out in the open, sky above, the wind on his face, grass and toys, was quite an experience for him.
 There are new lions next door, so understandably he took his time over this life-changing event.